ECS153/final-project-iirs/milestones.md

 ### Spencer:
 - Last week I worked on the initial proposal.
 And in preparation for that spent time researching how end to end encrypted chat apps worked.
 After we decided on an app similar to Vuvuzela, I spent time reading that paper and got a deeper understanding of how it works.
-- This week I will start doing some initial programming.
-Additionally, we are all researching a few topics to get a deeper understanding of the code concepts that we will need to create an app like Vuvuzela.
+- I created a simple client and hooked it up to the gui.
+I also connected the client to the server, so when you type in a message it sent back to the client.
 - We are still figuring out exactly how we want to implement our app.
 After we do a bit of research we should be able to resolve this issue.